nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 Machine learning will be built using Scikit.
 Supervised learning with a linear regression model will be utiliezed.
 This will help transform the data to create an interpretable representation for analysis and to determine patterns in a grouping of data, rather than to predict a classification.

 ## Database
 We have decided to use PostgreSQL to manage the databases.
 It will provide support different functions of SQL like foreign keys, subqueries, triggers, and different user-defined types and functions.
-It wil be capable of writing large amounts of data more efficiently, and will handle concurrency better.
+It wil be capable of writing large amounts of data more efficiently, and will handle concurrency better than SQL.

 ### ERD
 ![erd](https://user-images.githubusercontent.com/89143725/150903377-e404e9d7-c830-48d7-b365-0b6ef17d89bd.png)